 Keri says that although this research has bone marrow donation at its core, there is the opportunity for multiple offshoots.

 “Once you start talking about bone marrow donation, it often leads to discussions about cancer inequities, blood donations or becoming an organ donor.
 These are not easily accessible conversations; they must be supported in the right context because there’s a sacredness to these topics.
 When considered through the lens of cultural values such as whakapapa, manaakitanga, mana and mauri, it can shift the kōrero from one that has been heavily medicalised by western frameworks to one that enables Māori-led health solutions,” says Keri.

-HRC Manager of Māori Health Research, Le-Shan Pomana-Wesley (Ngāti Kahungungu ki te Wairoa) says she is delighted with the response to this year’s revamped Ngā Kanohi Kitea Community Advancement Fund, which has seen more than $1.7 million awarded to 12 recipients, with further recipients likely to be announced in early 2023.
+HRC Manager of Māori Health Research, Le-Shan Pomana-Wesley (Ngāti Kahungungu ki te Wairoa) says she is delighted with the response to this year’s revamped Ngā Kanohi Kitea Community Advancement Fund, which has seen more than $1.7 million awarded to 16 recipients.
 Many of these recipients are from Māori community, iwi, hapū or similar organisations that have not received HRC funding before, including Keri Topperwien from the Dream Chaser Foundation.